 He's actually super smart financially.
 Budgets his money, is on track to retire next year (he's 56 now), uses a credit card for all his spending for points, and owns approximately 14 rental properties.

 I don't think he's used dial-up for at least the last 10....15 years?

 Yikes.
 This stings.
 I’ve done this myself before with a gym membership.
 It can be so easy to overlook an autopay expense that sneaks out of your checking account each month.

+The best cure?
 Always check your bank statements – every single month.
 It will take all of 3 minutes to do and will save you thousands.
-Unfortunately for this poor fellow, it cost him $3,600 which he could have added to his retirement nest egg over the years.
+Unfortunately for this poor fellow, it cost him $3,600, which he could have added to his retirement nest egg over the years.